pymedphys/pymedphys/docs/developer/file-structure.rst

 You'll quickly note from a cursory look through PyMedPhys that there are actually many more top-level files.
-Most of these help configure specific tasks, such as automated testing.
-They are probably less critical and have been omitted from this page in the interest of brevity.
+Most of these help configure specific tasks, such as installation & automated testing.
+They are probably less critical to understand in detail in order to comprehend PyMedPhys' structure, so we'll disregard them for now in the interest of brevity.

 (Most of) the rest of PyMedPhys is arranged in the following directories: